stknohg/TerraformUtil/README.md

 PowerShell utility functions for [Terraform](https://www.terraform.io/).

-## Prerequisite
+## Prerequisites

+* PowerShell 7 and later
-Terraform binary is installed to the PATH.
+* Terraform binary is installed to the PATH.

 ## How to install